chickensoft-games/chickensoft_site/blog/2023-04-26-gdscript-vs-csharp/index.md

 :::info
 If you're interested in what I'm up to, you are more than welcome to [follow me on Mastodon][mastodon] or [reach out to me on Discord][discord-personal].
 :::

+[^1]: Practically speaking, there are very good reasons to keep the majority of your codebase in a single language: consistency, ease of refactoring, lowering the barrier to ramp up contributors, etc.

 [gdscript-lambdas]: https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_basics.html#lambda-functions
 [gdextension]: https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/what_is_gdextension.html